 Well fuck, he thinks, except that he can’t really work up that much panic, or shock, or even exasperation (and anyway, it’s been ages since Eames smelled like perfume, garish or not).
 He takes another drink of his coffee, and reads the court transcript from their mark’s second divorce trial, and then walks over to Eames’ desk, leans his hip against the corner.

-: To be honest, I've got nothing for this one.
+Title: To be honest, I've got nothing for this one.
 It's Untitled Inception Daycare AU, that's what it is!
-Rating

 “Alright,” Yusuf says, mentally bracing himself, “it is time to eat!”